shifra1911/docs-content/content/built-in-examples/02.digital/Button/Button.md

 If you disconnect the digital I/O pin from everything, the LED may blink erratically.
 This is because the input is "floating" - that is, it will randomly return either HIGH or LOW.
 That's why you need a pull-up or pull-down resistor in the circuit.

+NOTE: If you dont have resitor nextt to you, you can always use (instead of INPUT) INPUT_PULLUP or INPUT_PULLDOWN in your Arduino code to define a pin with integrated pull-down or pull-up resistor that is built in, to avoid external resistors.

 ### Schematic